AlexanderLapygin/spring-prometheus/README.md

   static_configs:
     - targets: ['localhost:8080']
 ```
-This configuration tells Prometheus to scrape metrics from the `/actuator/prometheus` endpoint of your Spring Boot application running on `localhost:8080`.
+This configuration tells Prometheus to scrape metrics from the `/actuator/prometheus` endpoint of your Spring application running on `localhost:8080`.
 5. Save the `prometheus.yml` file and start Prometheus locally by running the `prometheus` executable:
 ```shell
 prometheus --config.file=prometheus.yml